pycckuu/ecc-rust/README.md

 These files contain implementations of specific elliptic curves, currently supporting the secp256k1 curve.

+### src/zk/mod.rs and src/zk/chaum_pedersen.rs

+These files contain the implementation of the Chaum-Pedersen zero-knowledge proof protocol.

+### src/group.rs

+Defines the `Group` struct, which represents a cyclic group used in various cryptographic protocols, including Chaum-Pedersen.

 Each module contains its own tests, ensuring the correctness of the implemented operations.

 ## Usage